Heating pad: Chemical

 Disposable chemical pads employ a one-time exothermic chemical reaction.
 One type, frequently used for hand warmers, is triggered by unwrapping an air-tight packet containing slightly moist iron powder and salt or catalysts which rusts over a period of hours after being exposed to oxygen in the air.
 Another type contains separate compartments within the pad; when the user squeezes the pad, a barrier ruptures and the compartments mix, producing heat such as the enthalpy change of solution of calcium chloride dissolving.

 The most common reusable heat pads contain a supersaturated solution of sodium acetate in water.
 Crystallization is triggered by flexing a small flat disc of notched ferrous metal embedded in the liquid.
-Pressing the disc releases very tiny adhered crystals of sodium acetate into the solution which then act as nucleation sites for the crystallization of the sodium acetate into the hydrated salt (sodium acetate trihydrate, CH3COONa·3H2O).
+Pressing the disc releases very tiny adhered crystals of sodium acetate into the solution which then act as nucleation sites for the crystallization of the sodium acetate into the hydrated salt (sodium acetate trihydrate, CH3COONa · 3 H2O).
 Because the liquid is supersaturated, this causes the solution to begin to crystallize over a few seconds, typically by propagating from the initial nucleation site and eventually causing the entire contained liquid to solidify, thereby releasing the thermal energy of the crystal lattice.
 The use of the metal disc was invented in 1978.

-The pad can be reused by placing it in boiling water for 10–15 minutes, which redissolves the sodium acetate trihydrate in the contained water and reconstites a supersaturated solution.
+The pad can be reused by placing it in boiling water for a few minutes, which redissolves the sodium acetate trihydrate in the contained water and reconstites a supersaturated solution.
 Once the pad has returned to room temperature it can be triggered again.
 Triggering the pad before it has reached room temperature results in the pad reaching a lower peak temperature, as compared to waiting until it had completely cooled.

 This process can be repeated indefinitely.